ayantoine/NearVANA/README.md

 They are avalaible on the NCBI ftp.
 There is a git programm that automatize their download (https://github.com/ayantoine/NCBI-ViralTaxo)

-In addition, TINAP need to acces two file that contains hit definitions.
+In addition, NearVANA need to acces two file that contains hit definitions.
 - NuclAccId2Def.tsv
 - ProtAccId2Def.tsv